Whether you’re a veteran cyclist or planning your very first bike tour, these tips will help make your trip a huge success.

 No matter your endurance level, it’s always a good idea to train for your bike tour.
 Riding 30 – 50 miles for consecutive days requires strength, stamina, and good cardiovascular health.
 Poor preparation can ruin your bike tour, and cause you to risk injury.
 To help cyclists achieve the most enjoyable and rewardable ride, we’ve prepared a step by step guide on how to train for your bike tour.
 Recommended for both beginner and returning cyclists.

 3) Invest in Good Gear (…just don’t test it on the tour.)

 Great gear makes for a great trip!
 Now is the time to stock up on a couple extra pairs of your favorite bike shorts, or explore some new options if you’re still in search of the perfect fit.
 Quality bike bags keep your items dry and protected on the trail and you’ll definitely want a comfortable helmet for long riding days.
 Quality gear doesn’t have to be expensive.
 Buy online or take advantage of your local REI garage sale for huge savings on great used products.
 Test your gear a few weeks in advance to make sure it’s trail ready and enjoy.

 4) Ask Questions

 If you’ve never been on one of our self guided bike tours before, odds are you might have a few questions!
 We’ve been creating professional bike tour adventures for over ten years and participating in them for many more.
 We love helping riders experience the joy of self-guided bike touring and are always available to answer any questions you have.
 Can’t wait to get started?
-Check out our riding tips for info on our difficulty levels, emergencies on the trail, and more!
+Check out our riding tips.
 Most importantly, just reach out and us anything: email@example.com.